Friday, April 17, 2026

 Long-time readers of my blog know I have a long-standing abiding interest in space exploration.
 One of my hobbies is flying space simulators and writing realistic add-ons for them.
 Artemis II launched a few days ago and is now heading to the moon for a fly-by.
 The flight's purpose is to check out the Orion capsule on a multi-day mission.
 Rather than just orbit the Earth the whole time like Apollo 7, NASA decided to use the time to perform a flyby of the Moon.
 The mission's various orbits have been cleverly designed so that, even if the capsule's propulsion system failed, the crew could return to Earth, including the lunar fly-by.

-Because of the mission profile, the only time Artemis II can be launched this year is during the full moon, as that is when the moon's orbit places it closest to Earth.
-Because the astronaut had a first-of-its-kind opportunity to take a picture of the entire Earth.
+Because of the mission profile, the only time of the month Artemis II can be launched during this part of the year is during the full moon, as that is when the moon's orbit places it closest to Earth.
+Because of the the astronaut had a first-of-its-kind opportunity to take a picture of the entire Earth.

 What you are seeing is a photograph of the entire Earth.
 It is not lit by the sun, which is behind our planet.
 But lit by moonlight.
 The camera settings were set to longer shutter times and other settings to allow more detail to be visible in the photo.